MarianD1246/EmployeesAPI-Project/README.md

 * Who is the user and what information do they need?
 What should they be able to do?
 * How are errors handled? - if the user enters an invalid parameter, what should be returned?

+## Setup
+1. Clone the repository at https://github.com/MarianD1246/EmployeesAPI-Project.git
+2. Startup the solution in Visual Studio 2022.
+3. Run the solution in debug mode.
+4. A webpage will load to the default route listing all employees.
+5. Alternatively you can look up the API documentation at https://localhost:<port>/ (replace <port> with your port number).

 We also had the following requiremed the use of DTOs to return the desired information for each call.
 Along with the following optional requirements:
 * SwaggerUI documentation
 * Use of Hypermedia as the Engine of Application State (HATEOAS)